 - US Veterans are admitted free during the month of November.

 - Every Kid Outdoors Pass-4th-5th grades passes are accepted.

 Free tour admission does not include photo shoots, special evening events or programs, sunset or moonrise tours.

 With Your Admission

 Lighthouse Climbs, and grounds visitation with smartphone history tour app are available in English, French & Spanish.
 A Charlie Pierce children’s smartphone tour is also available.
 Guided Tours are Back!: Tuesday-Friday, at 12 pm & 2pm.
 Space is limited.

-Museum & Exhibit Closure: ‘Five Thousand Years on the Loxahatchee’ and the Museum is currently closed and the Lighthouse Lens is wrapped for protection due to US 1 Bridge Construction.
+Museum & Exhibit Closure: ‘Five Thousand Years on the Loxahatchee’ and the Museum is currently closed due to US 1 Bridge Construction.
 The Tindall Pioneer Homestead, Keeper’s Workshop and grounds exhibits will remain open, as well as the Lighthouse & Lighthouse climbs.
-Visit the new shoreline pier!
+Visit the shoreline pier!